espressif/vscode-esp-idf-extension/docs_espressif/en/additionalfeatures/coverage.rst

 - Launch a new terminal with menu **Terminal** > New Terminal and execute ``telnet <oocd_host> <oocd_port>`` which by default is ``telnet localhost 4444``.
 Latest MacOS users can use ``nc <oocd_host> <oocd_port>`` if ``telnet`` is not in the system.

 .. note::
-  The user can modify **openocd.tcl.host** and **openocd.tcl.port** configuration settings to modify these values.
+  you can modify **openocd.tcl.host** and **openocd.tcl.port** configuration settings to modify these values.

-- Send the openOCD command ``esp gcov dump`` for hard-coded dump which will dump two hard-coded dumps based on this example.
+- Send the OpenOCD command ``esp gcov dump`` for hard-coded dump which will dump two hard-coded dumps based on this example.
 After that send the ``esp gcov`` command for instant run-time dump.

 .. image:: ../../../media/tutorials/coverage/oocd_cmds.png